dougmolineux/orwell/README.md

 # orwell

 Records only when motion is detected.
-Images go into /video directory.
-Also, includes tool to convert images into Gif.

 Suggestion: use "forever" to make sure the node process stays alive.

 Example Usage: